HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Links on a page are used by search engines in a number of important ways.

-One of the methods that search engines employ to discover new URLs for crawling, for example, is by finding a link targeting it from a page that they’re already crawling and parsing.
+One of the methods that search engines employ to discover new URLs for crawling, for example, is by finding a link targeting it from a page that they're already crawling and parsing.

 Search engines also use links for ranking.
 Links serve as a proxy for how important and relevant a particular URL might be, based on the links targeting it.
 This is the basis of [PageRank](https://en.wikipedia.org/wiki/PageRank), an algorithm on which Google was built.

 When it comes to links, it is not a simple case of more links equals better ranking.
-There’s a lot more nuance to it.
+There's a lot more nuance to it.
 These days, links are less of a factor when it comes to ranking.
 Search engines have evolved to better detect and rank great content, irrespective of links and, at the same time, to combat manipulation and [link spam.](https://developers.google.com/search/docs/essentials/spam-policies#link-spam)

 ### Non-descriptive Links